Chronic Care Management in Texas.

 CCM billing in Texas.

 CCM uses federally standardized CPT codes with uniform reimbursement across Texas.
-Texas Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Texas Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 99490~$64